THE AFRETLAIN CENTRE

 One day, during the Mayan genocide in Guatemala, the soldiers rounded up all the children in the village of Chiul and threw them one by one into a deep well to perish.
 The soldiers´ plan to burn them alive was thwarted when they ran out of matches and they left.
 Four days later, Arnulfo was rescued by a woman.
 Of 116 children, he was the only survivor.
 He transformed this tragedy into peace, into a determination to help his people rise up out of the ashes of genocide and contribute their gifts and talents to the world.
 In that moment, the dream was born in him to build a Centre that would be a model of peace in his country, a dream which matured over time.
 He began to take food, medicine and words of peace, justice and hope to people in need, the first action of AMOR.

-The Afretlain Centre will provide educate for orphans and vulnerable children of both primary and secondary age.
+The Afretlain Centre will provide an education for orphans and vulnerable children of both primary and secondary age.
 The school will also serve as an Adult Literacy and Skills Centre outside of school hours, improving the capacity of parents to feed their families.

 The Afretlain Centre will provide girls and boys with a humane, multilingual education that preserves their K´iche´ Mayan culture and language, for a village without culture is without foundations; an education that doesn´t programme children but instead helps develop their gifts and talents, providing a pathway to building equality, peace and a green world.